GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
+> ### I’ve got this need to program.
+I wake up in the morning with sentences of a literate program.
+Before breakfast — I’m sure poets must feel this — I have to go to the computer and write this paragraph and then I can eat and I’m happy.
 >
-> ~ *Ada Lovelace*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts